 This course utilizes the basic elements of the research process as a foundation for understanding the role of evidence-based practice, and quality improvement in clinical decision making.
 Total clock hours equal 45.

 This combined theory and practicum course utilizes a family-centered approach to the care of women, newborns and children.
 Emphasis is placed on childbearing, normal growth and development, common pediatric disorders, family dynamics, and women’s health care.
 The practicum focuses on the nursing care of clients in pediatric and obstetrical settings.
+NU3470/3471 is a prerequisite.
 Total clock hours equal 150 (60 theory, 90 clinical).

 This combined theory and practicum course expands upon previously introduced concepts and utilizes the nursing process to manage the care of adult clients experiencing complex conditions.
 The practicum focuses on the management of nursing care in the acute care environment.
 Principles of management, collaboration, and delegation are introduced.
 Total clock hours equal 180 (45 theory, 135 clinical).